Intersections of sets, diophantine equations and Fourier analysis: Introduction

 We now describe in some detail the goals of this paper:

 .125in

 \begin{itemize}

-\item Under structural assumptions on the set $B$, with $T_zB=B+z$, prove that the set of translates $z$ for which the upper Minkowski dimension of $A \cap T_zB$ is larger than $dim_{{\mathcal H}}(A)+\dim_{{\mathcal H}}(B)-d$ does not only have Lebesgue measure $0$ but also a small Hausdorff dimension.
-This would be an analog of Theorem \ref{mattilaupper} above where finer information on the exceptional set of translates and replacing the Hausdorff dimension on the left hand side with upper Minkowski dimension is obtained at the expense of additional assumptions on the set $B$.
+\item Under structural assumptions on the sets $A$ and $B$, with $T_zB=B+z$, to prove that the set of translates $z$ for which the lower Minkowski dimension of $A \cap T_zB$ is larger than $dim_{{\mathcal H}}(A)+\dim_{{\mathcal H}}(B)-d$ does not only have Lebesgue measure $0$ but also a small Hausdorff dimension.
+This would be an analog of Theorem \ref{mattilaupper} above where finer information on the exceptional set of translates and replacing the Hausdorff dimension on the left hand side with lower Minkowski dimension is obtained at the expense of additional assumptions on the set $B$.

 .125in